Expand your knowledge base

 - Of your tuition, $100 is a nonrefundable deposit.

-Prerequisite: We recommend completion of Foundations of Coaching or its equivalent.
+Prerequisite: We recommend at least the completion of Foundations of Coaching or its equivalent.

-Recertification / Advanced Certification: Participation in two quarters of the Book Study Group provides:
+Recertification: Participation in two quarters of the Book Study Group allows for recertification for the year.

 Learn about our next class